Azathothas/Stars/README.md

 - [cvilsmeier/sqinn-go](https://github.com/cvilsmeier/sqinn-go) – Golang SQLite without cgo
 - [cybozu-go/aptutil](https://github.com/cybozu-go/aptutil) – Go utilities for Debian APT repositories
 - [cybozu-go/etcdpasswd](https://github.com/cybozu-go/etcdpasswd) – Distributed Linux user management using etcd
+- [cyinnove/apkX](https://github.com/cyinnove/apkX) – APKx is a high-performance tool written in Go for scanning Android APK files to discover sensitive information like URIs, endpoints, and secrets.
+It's inspired by APKLeaks but reimplemented in Go with enhanced features and YAML pattern support.
 - [d-Rickyy-b/certstream-server-go](https://github.com/d-Rickyy-b/certstream-server-go) – This project aims to be a drop-in replacement for the certstream server by Calidog.
 This tool aggregates, parses, and streams certificate data from multiple certificate transparency logs via websocket connections to the clients.
 - [d3mondev/crossjoin](https://github.com/d3mondev/crossjoin) – Generate a cross join, also known as a Cartesian product, from the lines of the specified files.
 This process is useful for creating fuzzing payloads.
 - [d3mondev/puredns](https://github.com/d3mondev/puredns) – Puredns is a fast domain resolver and subdomain bruteforcing tool that can accurately filter out wildcard subdomains and DNS poisoned entries.